 To Understand Cash Flow, Let’s First Understand Cash

-The cash flow statement shows the movement in cash items that takes place over a given financial period.
-The object of its preparation is to reconcile the opening cash position with the closing cash position by providing a fairly detailed, and itemized, list of sources from which additional cash was generated during the period and the use to which such cash was put to.
+A company’s cash flow statement shows the movement in cash items that takes place over a given financial period.
+The aim of preparing a cash flow statement is to reconcile the company’s opening cash position with its closing cash position.

 A statement of cash flows must be included in all financial reports that contain both a balance sheet and an income statement.
 The cash flow statement replaced the statement of changes in financial position as the fourth required financial statement.

 Cash flow reflects only the total cash inflow and closing cash at the end of the accounting period.
 As such, it speaks about the short-term financial positions of a company.

 It focuses on the speed of cash being collected from debtors, stock, and other current assets, as well as the use of cash in paying current liabilities.